Minneapolis-St Paul Nightlife

-Dinkytown is the place to go for a cheap and funky night out.
+Dinkytown is the place to go for a cheap and funky night out, as long as classes are in session.
 The neighbourhood is dominated by students from the nearby University of Minnesota, and there are a few buzzing venues that draw big crowds, like the Loring Pasta Bar and the Varsity Theatre, which hosts indie bands, film screenings, and dance nights.

 Uptown is the ultimate hip destination however, with quirky clubs and music venues that create a unique atmosphere.
 While some come and go, there are established favourites like Famous Dave's BBQ, which hosts live blues music; and the Bryant Lake Bowl, which combines food and live music with bowling.

 The Twin Cities are a major concert destination, with the biggest events happening in the Target Center and the Xcel Energy Center.
 Those arenas host everything from rock concerts to circuses to sporting events and rodeos.

 Grab a free copy of The City Pages for the latest entertainment listings while you're in town.

 Become our Minneapolis-St Paul Travel Expert